MolarVerse/PQ/docs/sphinx/src/userGuide/outputFiles.rst

     | line 3 to (n_atoms + 2): element charge

-The parameters n_atoms, *a*, *b*, *c*, *α*, *β*, and *γ* in the first line of every frame denote the number of atoms in the simulation box and the respective box parameters.
+The parameters n_atoms, *a*, *b*, *c*, *α*, *β*, and *γ* in the first line of every frame denote the number of atoms in the simulation box and the respective box parameters in units of Å and degrees.
 The second line is left empty.
-The following lines contain the element and charge of each atom in the system.
+The following lines contain the element symbol and its charge in units of the elementary charge *e* of each atom in the system.

 .. _forceFile: